siamaksade/workshopper-template/README.md

 # File Structure

 ### `_modules.yml`
-Lists all labs and their dependencies and has to be in the root of the repository
+Lists all labs, their dependencies and where the lab content is hosted (GitHub, web server, etc).
+Note that this file has to be in the root of the repository.

 ### `_workshop1.yml`
 A yaml file with arbitrary name that specifies which labs should be included in the rendered workshop guide.
 Note that the lab names should already be listed in `_modules.yml`.
 It goes without going that you can have multiple of these yaml files to customize your workshop for different purposes.